stackbuilders/railblazer/README.md

 1. `app_adapter`: given a Gemfile, determines whether the application runs on mysql, mysql2, or postgres
 2. `auto_configure`: outputs a database.yml based on a template when given an adapter and app name.
 3. `blaze`: build script that can be used by Jenkins
-4. `deploy`: deploys an application with migrations using capistrano
+4. `cap_deploy`: deploys an application with migrations using capistrano
-5. `deploy_heroku`: deploys an application to heroku, runs migrations, and restarts the app
+5. `heroku_deploy`: deploys an application to heroku, runs migrations, and restarts the app

 In other words, Railblazer tries to take the work out of setting up things like builds on CI servers, assuming you're using RVM and bundler in your applications.